Licensing arrangements for ground distribution of herbicides

 - land owned or occupied by your relative – a relative as defined in the Act can be a spouse, son or daughter, father, mother, brother or sister, grandparent or grandchild

-- land owned or occupied by your employer who is primarily engaged in pastoral or agricultural pursuits (genuine livestock or crop production, including amenity horticulture) and you are bound by a contract of service that is primarily for work other than the ground distribution in question.
-(Note: a licence would be required if the primary purpose for engaging your services was to undertake the particular ground distribution in question)
+- land owned or occupied by your employer who is primarily engaged in pastoral or agricultural pursuits and you are bound by a contract of service that is primarily for work other than the ground distribution in question.

-- unallocated state land, a reserve or a road under the Land Act 1994 that adjoins the land mentioned in the first 3 dot points above, provided you also have the permission of the entity that holds or controls the unallocated state land, reserve or road.
+- any unallocated state land, reserve or road under the Land Act 1994 that adjoins the land mentioned above, provided you have the permission of the entity that holds or controls the unallocated state land, reserve or road.

 Supervising unlicensed operators

 A licensed commercial operator is permitted to supervise an unlicensed operator or a group of unlicensed operators to use ground equipment to carry out ground distribution.
 The licensed commercial operator:

 - must be present while ground distribution is being carried out (i.e. the licensed operator must never leave their post)

 - must maintain close supervision at all times (i.e. they should not issue instructions to the unlicensed operators before the ground distribution and then leave them to carry out the work on their own).